mmarko88/mmarko88.github.io/content/post/java/case_insenstive_hash_code/index.md

 ---
-title: "How to Write Case Insensitive Equals and Hash Code in Java"
+title: "How to Write Classes With Multiple Case Insensitive Strings"
 date: 2023-05-13
 draft: false
 usePageBundles: true